Benitoite/rawunravel/README.md

 - Passionate about open-source, beautiful user experiences, and empowering creative work on macOS and iOS.
 - [GitHub: Benitoite](https://github.com/Benitoite)

-*Feel free to reach out with questions, pull requests, or feedback!*
+<a href="https://patreon.com/Benitoite">*Feel free to reach out with questions, pull requests, or feedback!*
+Join and support my Patreon with your generous financial donation.</a>
 ---

 ## License